akhasoft/Yakhont/README.md

 All kinds of Activities and Fragments are supported: it's not necessary to derive them from some predefined ones (with one exception - you will need it for lifecycle debug).

-The Yakhont AAR is about 560 KB (except the _full_ version, which is about 660 KB).
+The Yakhont AAR is about 590 KB (except the _full_ version, which is about 700 KB).
+Please use R8 / ProGuard to reduce size of your application and remove code which is not used.

 Yakhont supports Android 4.0 (API level 14) and above ('cause support library requires API level 14 as a minimum).